akquinet/vaadinator/README.md

 ## We'd love to hear from you!

-Feel free to share your insights, thoughts and feedback! - you can do this e.g. by using the Comments function of our Blog (bottom part of the page):
+Feel free to share your insights, thoughts and feedback! - you can do this e.g. by opening an Issue in Github or by using the Comments function of our Blog (bottom part of the page):
 - [English](http://blog.akquinet.de/2014/10/25/quickstart-vaadin-mobile-applications-with-vaadinator-part-1-introduction/)
 - [German](http://blog-de.akquinet.de/2014/10/25/vaadinator-ein-schneller-weg-zu-mobilen-anwendungen-mit-vaadin-teil-1-einfuhrung/)